SALMON-TDDFT/SALMON-inputs/inputfiles/AYamada2024_PhysRevB109_245130/SiO2_ms/README.md

 - Other information
   - * psp8 pseudopotential from abinit web-site is used.
   - * After the ground state calculation (in "gs" directory), calculate Maxwell-TDDFT.
-  - * Calculation time was 5.5 hours by Fugaku computer 640 nodes.
+  - * Calculation time was 5.5 hours by Fugaku computer 640 nodes (4 processes/node).